Below is information regarding the suspension of the California High School Exit Examination (CAHSEE):

 Note: These options must be Turned Off in all schools and the District.

-On the Aeries Variables for Current School form, unchecked the option of California High School Exit Exam (CAHSEE).
+On the School Settings form, uncheck the option of California High School Exit Exam (CAHSEE).

 Also, to prevent the CAHSEE Pass Status from printing on the transcript, on the Transcript Definitions, Optional Areas tab, set the “Print CAHSEE” option to No.